tneotia/html-editor-enhanced/README.md

 Adds a button to the toolbar that wraps the selected text in a code block.

 9. [Summernote File](https://github.com/mathieu-coingt/summernote-file) -
 Adds a button to the toolbar that allows the user to upload any type of file.
 It supports picture files (jpg, png, gif, wvg, webp), audio files (mp3, ogg, oga), and video files (mp4, ogv, webm) in base64.
-For all other formats, you must use the onFileUpload callback to upload the files to a server and then insert an HTML node into the editor.
+For all other formats, you must use the onFileUpload callback to upload the files to a server and then insert an HTML node into the editor.<br>
 Note: Setting the onFileUpload callback removes the base64 functionality - instead you will also have to provide a solution to upload the picture, audio, and video files in your Dart code.
 Then, you can use the `<controller name>.insertHtml(<html string>)` method to insert the relevant HTML element at the current cursor position.

 This list is not final, more will be added.
 If there's a specific plugin you'd like to see support for, please file a feature request!